radiantlogic-v8/documentation-new/documentation/custom-authentication-providers-guide/03-yubikey.md

 1. Plug your Yubikey device into your computer.

+>[!note]
->**Note – the first time you plug your yubikey into your machine, a driver is installed/updated and generally takes a few minutes to setup.**
+>The first time you plug your yubikey into your machine, a driver is installed/updated and generally takes a few minutes to setup.

  ![An image showing ](Media/Image3.1.jpg)